 The owner of the threatened parcel of 236 acres, Landmark Development, LLC, seeks to construct 840 units of housing, with 1,767 parking spaces and 36 acres of pavement and hard surfaces.
 Not only would the diversity of animal and plant life be harmed by this development, but stormwater runoff carrying pollutants from the acres of impenetrable surfaces could threaten water quality on the land, as well as the river below.

 The Fight to Save the Hills

-- CFE spearheaded the formation of the Save Oswegatchie Hills Coalition, which consists of a broad range of civic leaders, residents, and environmental groups, who advocate preserving the Oswegatchie Hills.
+- Save the Sound spearheaded the formation of the Save Oswegatchie Hills Coalition, which consists of a broad range of civic leaders, residents, and environmental groups, who advocate preserving the Oswegatchie Hills.

-- CFE fought the development in the East Lyme Zoning Commission on behalf of the coalition; that case is now on appeal in the Superior Court.
+- Save the Sound fought the development in the East Lyme Zoning Commission on behalf of the coalition; that case is now on appeal in the Superior Court.

-- CFE is also representing the Friends and STR-STH in an Appellate Court case arguing that the developer should not be granted a large portion of the town’s extremely constrained sewer capacity.
+- Save the Sound is also representing the Friends and STR-STH in an Appellate Court case arguing that the developer should not be granted a large portion of the town’s extremely constrained sewer capacity.

 Join the Coalition